Spiewart/gouthelper/README.md

 ## Work-In-Progress

 - Content: Most of the content for the site is written in Markdown.
 Anyone with a knowledge of gout or rheumatology who would like to contribute, please get in touch.
-  The guide for writing Markdown for Gouthelper is in EDITORS.md.
+  The guide for writing Markdown for GoutHelper is in EDITORS.md.
 - Continuous Integration and Deployment: To update the site, I currently have to manually log in to the server, Git pull the latest changes, and restart the Docker containers.
 I would like to automate this process using GitHub Actions but I cannot make the script work properly.
 If you have experience with GitHub Actions and Docker and want to contribute, please get in touch.